 \subsection{Interoperability}

-In alignment with NATO’s strategic move toward a "digitally enabled, multi-domain Alliance," an agentic DISARM pipeline serves as a critical "interoperability by design" solution that addresses the \textit{technical}, \textit{procedural} and \textit{human} dimensions of collective defense \cite{NATOACT2025Interoperability}.
-By utilizing the DISARM framework as an ontological foundation, the pipeline establishes a \textit{procedural} common language that standardizes investigative outputs across national contexts, effectively reducing the "interpretive drift" that often hinders joint responses to foreign influence.
+In alignment with NATO’s strategic move toward a "digitally enabled, multi-domain alliance," an agentic DISARM pipeline serves as a critical "interoperability-by-design" solution that addresses the \textit{technical}, \textit{procedural}, and \textit{human} dimensions of collective defense \cite{NATOACT2025Interoperability}.
+By grounding itself on standardized frameworks such as DISARM or STIX\cite{OASISSTIX21} as an ontological foundation, the pipeline establishes a \textit{procedural} common language that standardizes investigative outputs across national contexts, effectively reducing the "interpretive drift" that often hinders joint responses to foreign influence.
 This semantic standardization enables \textit{technical} interoperability through the multi-layer fusion \cite{10.1007/s10489-016-0834-7, 10.1016/j.inffus.2007.01.004} of incident data.
-From a \textit{human} interoperability perspective, the efficiency gain through data fusion in turn facilitates the emergence of an agentic military staff \cite{JensenStrohmeyer2025} to process information at a speed and across scales that can exceed those of traditional staffing structures.
-Ultimately, by automating the cross-validation and attribution of transnational threats, the "agent-agumented" pipeline can transform fragmented national-level analyses into a unified, shareable ecosystem, enabling the collective defense against transnational information threats.
+From a \textit{human} interoperability perspective, the efficiency gain through data fusion, in turn, facilitates the emergence of an agentic military staff \cite{JensenStrohmeyer2025} able to process information at a speed and across scales that can exceed those of traditional staffing structures.
+Ultimately, by automating the cross-validation and attribution of transnational threats, the "agent-augmented" pipeline can transform fragmented national-level analyses into a unified, shareable ecosystem, enabling collective defense against transnational information threats.